kgotlelelo-cmd/vodapay-support-api-client/README.md

 # vodapay-support-api-client
-Javascript Library for interracting with vodapay api for mcommerce
+Javascript Library for interracting with vodapay api for mcommerce testing module